 While these buds sound very good, they really don't live up to the "sport" part of their name.
-These heavier than average totally wireless earbuds felt like they were tugging on our ears when we took them on a run or to the gym. combine that with the big $200 price tag and it added an unnecessary level of stress to our workouts.
-If you're looking for an athletically inclined, totally wireless set of earbuds We would wholeheartedly reccomend the Jabra Elite 65t over these earbuds.
-In our opinion the Jabras sound slightly better, are slightly less expensive, and are infinitely more comfortable than teh Bose SoundSport Free.
+These heavier than average totally wireless earbuds felt like they were tugging on our ears when we took them on a run or to the gym.
+Combine that with the big $200 price tag and it added an unnecessary level of stress to our workouts.
+If you're looking for an athletically inclined, totally wireless set of earbuds we would wholeheartedly recommend the Jabra Elite 65t over these earbuds.
+In our opinion the Jabras sound slightly better, are slightly less expensive, and are infinitely more comfortable than the Bose SoundSport Free.

 Pros: Great sound quality